tiimgreen/github-cheat-sheet/README.md

 Add `.pibb` to the end of any Gist URL ([like this](https://gist.github.com/tiimgreen/10545817.pibb)) in order to get the *HTML only* version suitable for embedding in any other site.

-Gists can be treated as a full repository so they can be cloned like any other:
+Gists can be treated as a repository so they can be cloned like any other:

 ```bash
 $ git clone https://gist.github.com/tiimgreen/10545817